oosby/flux-workshop/README.md

 # Flux Workshop

-## Step 2
+## Step 3
-add basic dispatcher and store
+update state in the store based on actions

 ## Run locally
 - clone/download repo and cd into the directory